Sociedad Coral de Bilbao: Recordings

-Recent recordings, mostly of stage music include "Goyescas", opera by Enric Granados; Puccini's "Turandot", Francisco Escudero's "Gernika", as well as Jesús Guridi's "Amaya" and "El Caserío".
+Recent recordings, mostly of stage music include Goyescas, an opera by Enrice Granados, Puccini's Turandot, Francisco Escudero's Gernika as well as Jesús Guridi's Amaya and El Caserío.

-The Euskeria Choir
+Euskeria Choir

 The Euskeria Choir is the junior choir of the society.
 It is currently conducted by Urko Sangroniz.

-The Conservatory Choir
+Conservatory Choir

-The Conservatory Choir, or Children Choir, was founded in 1984 by Gorka Sierra.
+The Conservatory Choir, or Childrens Choir, was founded in 1984 by Gorka Sierra.
 José Luis Ormazabal has been chorus master since 1995.
 The Choir has performed all over Spain, including the Auditorio Nacional in Madrid, with Mahler's 8th Symphony.
 Their most relevant recording includes works by Spanish composers Antón García Abril and Jesús Guridi.